 Turquoise sea.
 Stunning beaches.
 Soaring mountains.
 Thundering waterfalls.
 Cosmopolitan cities.
 Historic sights.
 Delectable cuisine.
-There are a multitude of reasons to take a trip to Croatia!
+There are a multitude of reasons to take a vacation to Croatia!

 With so much to choose from, we understand just how overwhelming Croatia Trip Planning can be.
 Don’t stress.
-We are sharing our honest advice and insider tips so that you can plan the Best Vacation in Croatia!
+We are sharing our honest advice and insider tips so that you can have the best time in Croatia!

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 We have been singing praises for this country since 2011.
-On our first Croatia vacation we bounced through four top destinations: Split, Hvar, Korcula and Dubrovnik.
+On our first visit we bounced through four of the most popular places: Split, Hvar, Korcula and Dubrovnik.

-Since then, our numerous Croatia trips have taken us to top destinations all around the country.
+Since then, our numerous Croatia trips have taken us to many more top destinations all around the country.

 From the romantic Istrian Peninsula to the hottest tourist spots on the Dalmatian Coast to the often-overlooked Slavonian countryside to island hopping on the Adriatic Sea.

-We understand, from our own personal experiences, what it takes to plan Croatia vacations.
+We understand, from our own personal experiences, what it takes to plan the best Croatia vacations!

 Planning a Croatia Vacation